-Giardinelli GTR-10S Pro Series Bb Trumpet by Eastman Standard – Intermediate horn for the committed student.
+Giardinelli GTR-12 Series Bb Trumpet by Bach Silver – Intermediate horn for the committed student.
 A beautifully designed intermediate horn with features found on trumpets that are much more costly.
 It would be a spectacular instrument to learn on, or to move up to from their first horn.

 Yamaha YTR-4335GII Intermediate – Redesigned intermediate trumpet from a leading manufacturer.
 Durable yet light, the bell promotes easy endurance while playing.
 The richness of tone quality and free-blowing feel make this trumpet a great vehicle for those players looking to take their performance to the next level.

 - S.E.
 SHIRES TRQ10RS Q-Series Professional Bb Trumpet Silver -Response in all registers with great projection produces a warm sound.
 This trumpet produces a warm, singing sound with marvelous projection and easy, centered response in all registers.
 This trumpet makes a great choice as an all-around instrument for performance in a wide variety of musical settings.
 A versatile trumpet.

 Shop for Trumpets at Music & Arts

 Shop for trumpet upgrades at Music & Arts.
 Boasting one of the largest product offerings in the world, Music and Arts is the unofficial home of music education.
 For any of your trumpet needs, whether you’re renting, or in the market to buy a trumpet, we can help you.
 Find your local store today.